kunlunW/3DModel/README.md

     1. (to be done)

 8. One object from each category
-    - buildings:
+    - buildings: Planning on building some houses, skyscapers, some churches, and so on
-    - natural elements:
+    - natural elements: mountains, trees
-    - vehicles:
+    - vehicles: bus, truck, cars

 9. There is at least one model loaded from a file. (e.g. loading a `.obj` or `.fbx` file)
-    1.
+    1. I'm planning on loading some grass/tree/mountain model (using .obj)

 10. There is at least one shader that you wrote.
-    - what object is it on:
+    - what object is it on: I'm planning on using shader for grass
-    - describe:
+    - describe: to be done
-    - filename:
+    - filename: to be done

-12. SkyBox or some other texture (list one - and say why you didn't have skybox if you don't have one) 1.
+12. SkyBox or some other texture (list one - and say why you didn't have skybox if you don't have one)
+    1. I used a sunny mountain skubox

 ## Complexity Points

 Describe each thing that you did that you think is worth complexity points.
+(to be done)

 If possible, order them from most interesting to least interesting.
+(to be done)

 Describe what the thing is, where we can see it, and why it deserves complexity points.
+(to be done)

 Note: put "####" (4 hash marks) and number the complex things to make it easier for us to identify them, but put the description on a separate line.
 We've given you the first 2 headers